Approximating the Set of Separable States Using the Positive Partial Transpose Test

-We can think of this problem in the point of view of complexity theory.
+We can think of this problem from the point of view of complexity theory.
 Gurvits \cite{gurvits} has proved that given a bipartite density matrix $\rho_{AB}$, it is $\NP$-hard to decide whether this state is separable or entangled.
-An approximate formulation of this problem is the following.
-Given a bipartite density matrix $\rho_{AB}$ and $\epsilon>0$, decide whether there exists a separable state in the $\epsilon$-neighborhood (in trace distance) of $\rho_{AB}$.
-Gurvits has established a reduction from Knapsack to this problem, and has proved the $\NP$-hardness of the separability problem only for exponentially small $\epsilon$.
-However, as mentioned in \cite{salman}, we can replace Knapsack with 2-out-of-4-SAT, and get to the $\NP$-hardness for an inverse polynomial $\epsilon$.
+An approximate formulation of this problem is the following: given a bipartite density matrix $\rho_{AB}$ and $\epsilon>0$, decide whether there exists a separable state in the $\epsilon$-neighborhood (in trace distance) of $\rho_{AB}$.
+Gurvits has established a reduction from Knapsack to this problem, and has proved the $\NP$-hardness of the separability problem, but only for exponentially small $\epsilon$.
+However, as mentioned in \cite{salman} by replacing Knapsack with 2-out-of-4-SAT and repeating a similar argument, the $\NP$-hardness can be proved for an inverse polynomial $\epsilon$.
 Also, Gharibian \cite{sevag} has shown the same result using a reduction from the Clique problem.
-Now, the question is that how large $\epsilon$ can be while getting to the same result.
+Now the question is that how large $\epsilon$ can be while getting to the $\NP$-hardness.
 For example, is there an efficient algorithm to decide whether the distance of a given state from separable states is less than $1/3$, or it is an $\NP$-hard problem?
-Equivalently, is there a separability test such that if a state passes the test then it is $1/3$-close to the set of separable states?
+Equivalently, is there an efficiently implementable separability test such that if a state passes the test, then it is $1/3$-close to the set of separable states?

-The converse of this question is what we are looking for.
-That is, given a separability criterion, if a state passes this test can we claim a non-trivial upper bound on the distance of this state from separable states?
-In this paper, we prove that the answer for the PPT criterion, as well as other well-known separability tests such as reduction criterion \cite{reduction}, majorization criterion \cite{majorization} and symmetric extension criterion \cite{symmetric1, symmetric2}, is no. More precisely, we prove the following theorem.
+In this paper we consider the converse of this question, i.e. given a separability criterion, if a state passes this test, can we claim a non-trivial upper bound on the distance of this state from separable states?
+We prove that the answer for the PPT criterion, as well as other well-known separability tests such as reduction criterion \cite{reduction}, majorization criterion \cite{majorization}, and symmetric extension criterion \cite{symmetric1, symmetric2}, is no. More precisely, we prove the following theorem.

 \begin{thm} Let $\mathcal{H}$ be a bipartite Hilbert space.
-If the dimension of each subsystem of $\mathcal{H}$ is large enough, there exists a PPT state acting on $\mathcal{H}$ whose trace distance from separable states is greater than $1-\epsilon$, for an arbitrary $\epsilon >0$.
+For every $\varepsilon>0$, if the dimension of each subsystem of $\mathcal{H}$ is large enough, there exists a PPT state acting on $\mathcal{H}$ whose trace distance from separable states is at least $1-\varepsilon$.

 \end{thm}